 ■ Describe, explain, and evaluate a broad range of theories and research findings in Psychology which will introduce students to Social Psychology; Human Development; Mental Health and Wellbeing (inclusive of Individual Differences); and Research Methods.

 ■ Discuss and evaluate the methodological bases for psychological research.

 ■ Explain the nature of current debates in Psychology.

-■ Practice and understand data wrangling, visualisation and probability in a practical context.
+■ Practice and understand data wrangling, visualisation and probability using the programming language R.

 ■ Report research based critical evaluation adopting professional standards.

 ■ Conduct and write-up a group research project proposal and orally disseminate the descriptive results.